risgk/digital-synth-vra8-n/README.md

     - `make-sample-wav-file.cc` is for Debugging on PC
         - Requiring GCC (g++) or other
         - `make-sample-wav-file-cc.bat` makes a sample WAV file (working on Windows)
-    - `generate-*.rb` generate source files
+    - `generate-*.rb` generates source files
         - Requiring a Ruby execution environment
-- We recommend Arduino IDE 1.8.3
+- We recommend Arduino IDE 1.8.5

 ## VRA8-N CTRL